Please click links below to learn more

 What is Integrative Veterinary Medicine?

 Integrative Veterinary Medicine is a comprehensive medical approach to pet care that incorporates conventional (western/allopathic) and holistic medicine with complimentary and alternative therapies.
-Dr. Brown is proud to offer Traditional Chinese Veterinary Medicine (TCVM) services to her patients.
+Dr. Brown is proud to offer both Western Veterinary Medicine and Traditional Chinese Veterinary Medicine (TCVM) services to her patients.

 What is Traditional Chinese Veterinary Medicine (TCVM)?